GLOBAL MARKETS-Sterling falls on new Brexit fears, stocks edge higher

 Paulsen pointed to U.S. manufacturing output rebounding more than expected in November, up 1.1%, while industrial output also rose 1.1% last month, according to the Federal Reserve.

-Stock markets in Shanghai, Hong Kong and Seoul all gained more than 1% while MSCI's all-country world index surged, putting its gains for 2019 at almost 23%.
+Stock markets in Shanghai, Hong Kong and Seoul all gained more than 1% and MSCI's all-country world index .MIWD00000PUS set a record high, putting its gains for 2019 at almost 23%, its best year in a decade and the fourth-best year ever.

 The Australian dollar AUD=D3 also came under pressure after the minutes of this month's Reserve Bank of Australia meeting suggested the central bank might cut interest rates again when it next meets in February.